nkobayasi/ping/README.md

 # Ping

 Base on [ping3](https://github.com/kyan001/ping3) project.
-Thnak a lot.
+I appreciate these projects and thanks a lot.
 Update for modern python.

 ## Requirements